gourabsen21s/NeuroCode-AI/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
 The project is currently focused on enhancing user experience through improved documentation and guidance.
 A comprehensive documentation page has been added to help users understand all features of the platform, including project collaboration, real-time chat, AI assistance, WebContainer execution, and file management.
+Recent fixes have resolved initial rendering issues with the documentation page.

 ## Recent Changes
+- Fixed documentation page rendering issues with proper error handling
+- Added error boundary to the documentation page to prevent white screen issues
 - Created a detailed documentation page with comprehensive user guides
 - Added the documentation route to the application
 - Fixed HTML encoding in JSX elements for proper rendering